Search

 Home Garden Favorite

 72 days.
 Solanum lycopersicum.
 Open Pollinated.
 Marglobe F Tomato.
-This early maturing plant produces high yields of scarlet red tomatoes.
+This early-maturing plant produces high yields of 4 to 8 oz scarlet-red tomatoes.
+It is a specific variant of the classic Marglobe tomato developed by the USDA in the 1920s.
+Rutgers "F" refers to a selected strain or improved line with disease-resistance.
 They are very sweet, juicy, and flavorful.
 Perfect for salads, slicing, and canning.
-The plant has good foliage protecting tomatoes from sun-scald.
+The plant has good foliage that protects tomatoes from sunscald.
 Excellent choice for home gardens.
 A variety from the USA.
 Disease Resistant: F. Determinate.

 SKU: TM75-20